Datafiili/A-CodeChallenges/README.md

 # A-CodeChallenges
-Hi!
+Hello!
 Here is some coding challenges for beginners to learn common consepts of programming.
 Challenges are divided based on category thay you learn from them.
 You are expected to use a coding enviroment where you can write and read text.
 Check the links to see full challenge.